About / Careers Hub

 For further information or enquiries

-Please see the position description linked on our website for further information about the role.
+Please see the Position Description for further information about the role.

 Work rights

 Candidates must have ongoing work rights in Australia, independent of any employment with PHA.
-PHA does not act as a sponsor for work visas.
+PHA does not generally act as a sponsor for working visas.

 To apply

-- a cover letter (one A4 page) that briefly outlines your suitability for this role in terms of the required capabilities, skills and qualifications as listed in the position description.
+- a brief, one-page cover letter, outlining your suitability for this role by referring to the required key capabilities, experience and qualifications in the position description.

 Work rights